AkshachRd/moj-razum/README.md

 ## Overview

-Pitch helps you research topics with AI-generated follow-up questions, turn insights into cards, manage tags, and review through a learning workflow.
+Mentem helps you research topics with AI-generated follow-up questions, turn insights into cards, manage tags, and review through a learning workflow.
 It uses OpenRouter-hosted models for streaming responses and a modern component stack for a smooth UX.

 ## Key Features